 Core Strategy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of review - Category There have been gains in town centre uses outside town centres over the last 2 years, variety of uses including A1 use, B1 a use, D1 use and D2 uses.
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document for a variety of uses including: A1, A3 and A5 uses, B1 a use, D1 use and D2 uses.
 CS7.6 Tourism Development Ensures creation, enhancement and expansion of tourist attractions and infrastructure in accordance with development strategy and enables improvements in existing visitor accommodation that broadens range provided.
 Overall there has been limited tourism development that is for the 'creation, enhancement and expansion of tourist attractions and infrastructure' other than for tourist/visitor accommodation.
 The policy has been successful in terms of improving existing and broadening the range of visitor accommodation.
-Since 2013 when monitoring commenced, the number of planning applications for caravan type development (caravans/lodges/pods) has increased, mainly in terms of expansion of existing sites, although in recent years applications have been for smaller farm diversification type sites.
-We are also seeing in recent years Policy to be refreshed in light of evidence relating to economic development needs which needs updating.
+Since 2013 when monitoring commenced, the number of planning applications for caravan type development (caravans/lodges/pods) has increased, mainly in terms of expansion of existing sites, Policy to be refreshed in light of evidence relating to economic development needs which needs updating.
 Policy possibly combined with other relevant policies.
 Need to take into account NPPF - Policies should enable sustainable rural tourism and leisure developments which respect the character of the countryside.
-Need to take into account Paragraph 84 of NPPF - Policies should recognise that sites to meet local business needs and community needs in rural areas may have to be found adjacent to or beyond existing settlements etc 2
+Need to take into account Paragraph 84 of NPPF - Policies should recognise that sites to meet local Category 2: Likely to require significant review, and amendment/or replacement.
+Policy Options 3.23 Policy Approaches 6.1